legal resources necessary to hold negligent facilities accountable.

 The other resident "had been admitted to the facility that afternoon at 3:00 PM, and by 8:30 PM, was being resuscitated and thus passing away.
 The 6:00 AM to 6:00 PM nurse and the 6:00 PM to 6:00 AM nurse following the day nurse, were not aware that the resident was in the facility and in the room."

 A third resident "was brought to the hospital by ambulance from [the facility after developing] septic shock (an infection in the bloodstream) requiring (intravenous medications to raise the blood pressure) and transferred to the intensive care unit.
 He did stabilize it was transferred out of the ICU."
 However, the resident's "respiratory status declined again requiring Bi-PAP (a respiratory device to assist in breathing).
 Hospital records indicate that [the resident] died [and the cause of death was documented as] acute hypoxic, septic shock and urinary tract infection."

 If you suspect your loved one has been abused or neglected while living at The Suites at Rio Vista, act quickly by calling the New Mexico nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 to stop the mistreatment now.
-Our law firm fights aggressively on behalf of Sandoval County victims of mistreatment living in long-term facilities including nursing homes in Rio Rancho.
+Our network of attorneys fights aggressively on behalf of Sandoval County victims of mistreatment living in long-term facilities including nursing homes in Rio Rancho.

 Our knowledgeable attorneys can offer legal assistance on your behalf to ensure your case for financial compensation is successfully resolved against every party that caused your loved one harm.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can begin working on your behalf to ensure your rights are protected.